Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 \subsection{Extended formal deformations of the period matrix of $X_G$}

 We prove Theorem \ref{fifththeorem}, which demonstrates usefulness of the $L_\infty$-homotopy theory to compute the period matrices of a deformed hypersurface and an extended formal deformation.
-Recall that it was stated when $d=n+1$ and we will modify the statements in subsection \ref{subs4.611}.
 Since Lemma \ref{onetensor} directly implies $(a)$ and $(b)$ of Theorem \ref{fifththeorem}, we concentrate on proving the second part of Theorem \ref{fifththeorem}, i.e.

 for each $\a, \b \in I$.
 Since we have

 we have, for each $\a, \b \in I_k, 0 \leq k \leq n-1$,

 This finishes the proof.\\